 Friends of the Environment hosts after-school clubs for multiple age groups on a variety of topics.
 Many Bahamians rely on their environment, whether through tourism related jobs, fishing, or sustenance.
 Therefore, it is vital that our youths gain an appreciation for natural resources and obtain the tools they need to ask critical questions and become ambassadors for the Bahamian environment.
 After-school clubs are held during the school term and not during listed school holidays.
 See below for more information on each club.
-It should be noted that club meetings in Fall 2020 will be determined based on current COVID-19 restrictions.
-If there is enough interest we may host virtual clubs.
-Sea Beans (ages 3-5), Discovery Club (ages 6-12), Island Investigators (ages 13-16).
+We are excited to announce that After-school Clubs for Spring 2022 will be in person, with COVID-19 protocols strictly enforced.
+Sea Beans will be held at Little Learners Preschool (ages 3-6) and Eco-Scouts (ages 7-12) as well as Island Investigators (ages 13-17) will be held at the Frank Kenyon Centre on our campus.

 Sea Beans are seeds that wash up on our coasts from distant lands.
 Finding a sea bean is a beachcomber’s treasure.
 It is this sort of discovery and delight in nature that we want to pass on to young Bahamians.